 The study concluded that, for women with Down syndrome, compared to average risk women without Down syndrome, there is a significantly higher harm/benefit ratio.
 In other words, there is a greater risk of harm (unnecessary mammograms, complications, etc.) to achieve the desired outcome (prevention of deaths from breast cancer).

 We recommend you review and discuss health screening recommendations with your health care provider to make a decision that is appropriate for your circumstances.
-Consider the available studies, the lack of information regarding family history of breast cancer for women with Down syndrome, and your own personal preferences for health screening.
+Consider the differences in breast cancer frequency, potential complications, lack of information regarding family history of breast cancer for women with Down syndrome, and your own personal preferences for health screening.

 of our Resource Library.